 I make no secret of the fact that I absolutely adore India.
 I love the colour, the bustle, the curries and the history.
 I love the temples and the weather.
-But in all of my Indian travels so far, the southern Indian state of Tamil Nadu remains my absolute favourite.
+But in all my Indian travels so far, the southern Indian state of Tamil Nadu remains my absolute favourite.
+Located on India’s eastern coast, along with the states of Odisha and Andhra Pradesh, it is less visited than the north of the country and has a charm all its own.
 Here are 5 great reasons why you need to visit Tamil Nadu for yourself!

 The main city of Tamil Nadu is the metropolis of Chennai.
 Busy, bustling and typically Indian, Chennai was the first place I visited in India and was a great introduction to the country.
 Explore the colonial palaces and colourful temples of the city centre, or chill out in the sea breezes on Marina Beach.
 Chennai’s international airport has direct flights to many overseas locations, so it’s a great place to start and end your stay in Tamil Nadu.